Home Standby Generators

 *Based on current data for the state of Florida. ^Based on current data for the Gulf Coast.

 The 4 components of whole house generator costs

 - The Generator: Whole house generators from Cummins start at USD $3,040 for 13kW, and $4,200 for 20kW models.

-- Automatic Transfer Switch (ATS): When utility power fails, the ATS automatically connects your generator to your home’s electrical system, enabling it to power your home.
+- Automatic Transfer Switch (ATS): When utility power fails, the ATS automatically connects your home generator to your home’s electrical system, enabling it to provide power to your home.
 ATS costs are usually $500 to $1,000.

 - Professional Installation: Typically $2,000 to $4,000.